Sam LoPresti

 Samuel Leo LoPresti (January 30, 1917 – December 11, 1984) was an American ice hockey goaltender.
-He played several senior and professional seasons between 1937 and 1951, including two seasons in the National Hockey League (NHL) for the Chicago Black Hawks.
+He played senior and professional hockey between 1937 and 1951, including two seasons in the National Hockey League (NHL) with the Chicago Black Hawks.
 He was named an American Hockey Association (AHA) all-star in 1939–40 and the most valuable player of the United States Hockey League in 1949–50.
 He is best known for his performance with the Black Hawks on March 4, 1941, when he set an NHL record by facing 83 shots in a regulation game against the Boston Bruins.
 He was inducted into the United States Hockey Hall of Fame in 1973.

-LoPresti left the NHL during the Second World War to join the United States Navy where he served on board the SS Roger B. Taney.
-The ship was torpedoed during a crossing of the Atlantic Ocean and sunk in 1943; LoPresti was one of 29 sailors who survived 42 days lost at sea in a single lifeboat before being rescued off the coast of Brazil.
-LoPresti was credited with saving the lives of his shipmates by killing a dolphin with a sheath knife, providing nearly the only food they had during their ordeal.
+LoPresti left the NHL during the Second World War to join the United States Navy and serve on board the SS Roger B. Taney.
+In 1943 the ship was torpedoed and sunk while crossing the Atlantic Ocean; LoPresti was one of 29 sailors who survived 42 days lost at sea in a single lifeboat before being rescued off the coast of Brazil.
+LoPresti was credited with saving the lives of his shipmates by killing a dolphin with a sheath knife, providing most of the food they had during their ordeal.

 Early life

-LoPresti was born January 30, 1917, in Elcor, Minnesota, though he grew up in the nearby community of Eveleth.
-He played football as a youth, playing at tackle and fullback.
-He had never worn a pair of ice skates until the ninth grade.
-However, inspired by local players Frank Brimsek and Mike Karakas, he took up the position of goaltender and was his high school team's starter by his final year of high school.
-He played for local junior colleges where he was scouted by the American Hockey Association (AHA)'s St. Paul Saints.
+LoPresti was born January 30, 1917, in Elcor, Minnesota and grew up in the nearby community of Eveleth.
+In his youth he played football as a tackle and a fullback.
+He did not wear ice skates until the ninth grade but, inspired by local players Frank Brimsek and Mike Karakas, he became a goaltender and was his high school team's starter by his final year of high school.
+He played for local junior colleges where he was scouted by the St. Paul Saints of the American Hockey Association (AHA).